22) Dikembe Mutombo (2001, 2003)

 5) Allen Iverson (2001)

-It seems even more improbable in retrospect that Iverson was able to carry such a limited 76ers roster to the 2001 NBA Finals.
-After Iverson’s 32.9 points per game, the next leading playoffs scorer was Aaron McKie with 14.6 per game.
-The leading rebounder was a 34-year-old (though still effective) Dikembe Mutombo, while career role players like Eric Snow, Jumaine Jones, and George Lynch factored heavily into the rotation.
-But in a weird way, maybe it made the most sense, as later attempts to pair Iverson with a second All-Star like Chris Webber or Carmelo Anthony failed spectacularly.
-Undermanned and written off multiple times, the Sixers toppled the Raptors in seven games in the Conference Semifinals, upset the Bucks in the Conference Finals, then stole game one in Los Angeles in the NBA Finals, handing the Lakers their only loss of that postseason before the series was finished off in five games.
+Few players have carried their team to the NBA Finals so single-handedly as Iverson did in 2001.
+Both his 32.9 points per game and his 36.8% usage rate are the second highest single postseason post-merger totals for a player whose team lost in the Finals (trailing only LeBron James in both).
+It makes sense in a weird way, as later attempts to pair Iverson with a second All-Star like Carmelo Anthony failed spectacularly.
+Undermanned and written off multiple times, the Sixers survied the Raptors and Bucks in succession, then stole game one in Los Angeles in the NBA Finals, handing the Lakers their only loss of that postseason.
 Aside from ’00-’01, Iverson’s deepest playoff runs were all second round losses, in 1999, 2000, and 2003.
 He is tied with George Gervin for most scoring titles without winning a championship, with four.

 4) Patrick Ewing (1994)